Romp through the Ranges

 Second iteration

 As gameplay relies on AR, the prototype is not yet able to provide a fully representative experience for the player.
-The finished application will also be offered as a non-linear exploration of the Macedon Ranges, where users can navigate to locations of their own accord.
-However, it is presently designed in a linear fashion – with Edgar’s Mission as the starting point through to Camel’s Hump in Mount Macedon.
+The final application will allow for non-linear exploration of the Macedon Ranges, giving users the freedom to navigate to locations as they choose.
+However, the current design follows a linear progression, beginning at Edgar’s Mission and concluding at Camel’s Hump in Mount Macedon.

 Throughout the process, users provided helpful suggestions as to who or what each character should be.
-The sequence here follows the flow in the prototype setup.
+The sequence here follows the flow in the prototype setup (pictured also in the Character Collection screen).

 Motion graphics